Cajun vs. Creole: A Brief History49

 The French influence can be seen in a few key elements of Cajun cuisine: the prevalence of “nose-to-tail” cooking; the trinity (bell peppers, celery, and onion) derived from mirepoix; and the spices shared with French and Spanish dishes.
 Cajun food, over generations, became a heavily spiced and very flavor-rich cuisine.
 Paprika, parsley, garlic, thyme, pepper, gumbo file (powdered sassafrass), salt, and cayenne are the dominant spices in Cajun dishes.
 While many people mistakenly identify Cajun as just being spicy, the flavor is, first and foremost, richly seasoned and very savory.

 Our Cajun Style Blackening Seasoning is blended with classic Cajun flavors of paprika, onion, salt, garlic, pepper, thyme, and cayenne.
 We add accents of bell pepper and celery seed, and round out the flavor with a few other ingredients.
-We have salt-free and extra hot versions too, so there is something for everyone.
+We have a salt-free version too, so there is something for everyone.
 Don’t let the name fool you, it can be used in everything from Party Mix or cheese crackers to traditional fish bakes.
 When looking for ways to add Cajun flavor to your repertoire, think about any dish in which you would use garlic and cayenne.
 You can easily add it to stews and sauces, or even in barbeque, for a uniquely American twist.
 Try a pinch when making a Bloody Mary, for a slightly spicy drink.

 Creole is an amalgamation of many types of ingredients, cuisines, and people.
 While Creole originally referred to European settlers and their descendants, most of whom were affluent and from metropolitan areas, bringing chefs with them.
 These European chefs were forced to contend with new ingredients and create substitutions for ingredients that weren’t available locally.
 From the Native Americans, they learned to identify and use new ingredients in traditionally inspired dishes.